tonsoflaz2/whisper-transcribe-standalone/README.md

 ```

 - This creates a `whisperx-bundle` directory with all dependencies and a local FFmpeg.
+- The script will also create a `python-standalone` directory with a portable Python interpreter.

 ### 3. Activate the Virtual Environment